 Goalie skates have additional plastic protection on the toe of the skate, the sides, and the back heel.

-Toe protection is especially important for goalie skates.
-Player skates are also made with a sturdy toe, but the goalie skate has extra cowlings (hard plastic caps) to ensure the protection of the goalie’s feet.
+Toe protection is essential for goalie skates.
+Player skates are also made with a sturdy toe.
+Still, the goalie skate has extra cowlings (Hard plastic shells called a toe cap) to protect the goalie's feet from the impact of pucks.

 Goalies need the additional protection because they face down pucks from players with their feet directed at the shot.
 Goalies need confidence in their skates to put their feet in front of the shots.

-The puck can hit directly off the toe of the goalie skate, so the skate needs this extra, guaranteed protection.
-Goalie skates need to be made to withstand slapshots of up to 100 km/hr without breaking – or allowing for the goalie’s toes to break.
-[Read ‘Do Slapshots Hurt‘.]
+The puck can hit directly off the toe of the goalie's skate, so the skate needs this extra, guaranteed protection.
+Goalie skates must be made to withstand slapshots of up to 100 km/hr without breaking – or allowing the goalie's toes to break.
+[Read 'Do Slapshots Hurt '.]

 This extra protection is also present on the heel of goalie skates and more thinly along the lowest edge portion of the boot.

 Player skates are also made for optimal protection of the foot.
-But their skates don’t feature this additional plastic protection, in part because it makes goalie skates heavier.
+But their skates don't feature this additional plastic protection, partly because it makes goalie skates heavier.

-Plastic shot blocker attachments are available for skaters if they would like extra protection.
-NHL defensemen commonly wear these to add to their foot safety on the ice.
+Plastic shot blocker attachments are available for skaters if they want extra protection.
+NHL defensemen commonly wear these to improve their foot safety on the ice.

 Goalie Skate Blades vs. Player Skate Blades